neoforged/.github/primers/1.21.9/index.md

         - `createSignModel` now returns a `Model$Simple`
         - `renderInHand` now takes in a `MaterialSet`
     - `SkullBlockRenderer#submitSkull` - Submits the skull model to the collector.
-    - `SpawnerRenderer#renderEntityInSpawner` no longer takes in the light coordinates integer
 - `net.minecraft.client.renderer.entity`
     - Most methods here that take in the `MultiBufferSource` and light coordinates integer have been replaced by `SubmitNodeCollector` and a render state param
     - Most methods change their name from `render*` to `submit*`